Home Microsoft Edge How To Install Microsoft Edge On Linux

 You can directly download the .deb or .rpm packages from the Microsoft Edge Insider site and install it using the distribution's package manager.

-For instance, I installed Microsoft Edge on Ubuntu 20.04 LTS desktop using the following commands:
+For instance, I installed Microsoft Edge on Debian 11 and Ubuntu 20.04 LTS desktop using the following commands:

 $ sudo apt install gdebi